sawal-timsina/flutter-skeleton/README.md

 echo "Checking for outdated packages..."
 OUTDATED=$(flutter pub outdated)

-# If there are outdated packages, print a message with the list of packages.
 if echo "$OUTDATED" | grep -q 'is outdated'; then echo "The following packages are outdated:" echo "$OUTDATED"